Giving Wings to Youth

 The Mission: “to support programs that share the belief that participation in organized athletics enriches young lives and develops future community leaders.”

 The Olympic Club Foundation Board Members, staff and volunteers work throughout the year on various events that support programs for underprivileged Bay Area youth to participate in sports.
-Your support and attendance of these events, not only helps encourage monetary assistance, but also builds a sense of community.
+Your support and attendance at these events not only helps encourage monetary assistance but also builds a sense of community.

 For more information visit www.olympicclubfoundation.org.

 ContactJohn Ring, Executive Director 415.710.0580 [email protected]

 City Clubhouse, 3F

 Sponsored tables are available now!
 Contact [email protected] to learn more.